kabasele243/mytravelapp/README.md

 MyTravelApp is an app designed to solve the problems of travelers who wanna unique destinations around the world.

+## Prerequisites
+This project requires running Node.js, we recommend using the latest LTS version (even-numbered).
+You may run into issues otherwise.
+Check [nodejs.org](https://nodejs.org/) for the latest release.
+Run `node -v` to determine the version of Node.js you are currently using.

+If you don't have Node.js installed, please download it and follow the instructions relevant to your platform here: Check (https://nodejs.org/)

+If it's properly installed, you should be able to run this without error in your terminal:

+`node -v`

 ### Tech Stack